circonus/irondb-docs/installation.md

 Circonus makes available EC2 AMIs that come preinstalled with IRONdb.
 The first time an instance of the AMI boots, the setup script runs and configures a standalone instance.
 The AMI may be used on any instance type supported by OmniOS \(currently only PV instances are supported\), and the minimum recommended instance type is `m3.medium`.

-IRONdb images are named in the format `irondb-VERSION-TYPE`, where `VERSION` is the product version and `TYPE` is the cluster type.
-Currently only single-node setups are supported with the AMI.
+Since the 0.6 beta release, IRONdb images are named in the format `irondb-VERSION`, where `VERSION` is the product version.
+Older versions of the AMI had `-single` appended to the name.
+There is no difference in how the initial automated setup works.
+The initial single-node configuration may be reconfigured for clustering prior to ingesting any metric data.

 You can find IRONdb AMIs by [searching](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html) for "IRONdb" among the community AMIs.

 Setup expects the required options to be provided as [instance user-data](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html#instancedata-add-user-data).
 When launching your instance, add the necessary options in environment-variable format, substituting your own UUIDs and check name for the sample ones:

     IRONDB_NODE_UUID="12345678-9abc-def0-1234-456789000000"
     IRONDB_CHECK_NAME="test"
     IRONDB_CHECK_UUID="98765432-1abc-def9-8765-432100000000"
     IRONDB_CRASH_REPORTING="on"

 The setup process will detect the local IP address of the instance at boot, so it is not necessary to specify `IRONDB_NODE_ADDR` in the user-data \(it will be ignored even if present.\)